onap/doc/docs/release/index.rst

  * If you don't know you are facing a bug or have a question, post your question into the `Ask question <https://wiki.onap.org/display/DW/questions/all>`_.
    You will need a Linux Foundation ID to login and post your question.
-   Get a Linux Foundation Identity using this `quick procedure <https://wiki.onap.org/display/DW/Joining+the+ONAP+Technical+Community#JoiningtheONAPTechnicalCommunity-WhereDoIStart?>`_.
+   Get a Linux Foundation Identity using this `quick procedure <https://docs.linuxfoundation.org/corporate-learners/creating-a-lf-id>`_.

-To properly report a bug in Jira, you may want to consider these `recommendations <https://wiki.onap.org/display/DW/Tracking+Issues+with+JIRA#TrackingIssueswithJIRA-RecommendationsforwrittingProperJIRAIssue>`_ to elaborate the issue you are facing.

 ..
 Include files referenced by link in the toctree as hidden